plfa/plfa.github.io/src/plfa/part3/Compositional.lagda.md

 A _context_ is a program with one hole in it.
 The following data definition `Ctx` makes this idea explicit.
-We index the `Ctx` data type with two contexts for variables: one for the the hole and one for terms that result from filling the hole.
+We index the `Ctx` data type with two contexts for variables: one for the hole and one for terms that result from filling the hole.

 ```